lczako/grindrpy/grindrpy/json_flattener/ReadMe.md

 # JSON Flattener and Parser

-A script for parsing, flattening and transforming API json data format into a normalized json output with the desired key names and value types.
+A script for parsing, flattening and transforming json data into a normalized json output with the desired key names and value types.

 ### Building blocks